Doctor Who: Awards

 As a British series, the majority of its nominations and awards have been for national competitions such as the BAFTAs, but it has occasionally received nominations in mainstream American awards, most notably a nomination for "Favorite Sci-Fi Show" in the 2008 People's Choice Awards, and the series has been nominated multiple times in the Spike Scream Awards, with Smith winning Best Science Fiction Actor in 2011.
 The Canadian Constellation Awards have also recognised the series.
+In 2019, Doctor Who was inducted into the Science Fiction Hall of Fame based in Seattle, Washington.